Kerry's Mask Frequently Asked Questions

-Q: Which are better, laces or zippers?
+Q: On latex masks which are better, laces or zippers?

 A: It's strictly a matter of taste.
 Zippers are quick and convenient, but some people like the tightness they can get with laces.
 Half my own personal masks have zippers, the other half laces.
 On a torso, I highly recommend using a zipper because with laces you will need an assistant to put it on and take it off.